 Black Friday and Cyber Monday 2018: Best gaming mouse and keyboard deals

-A lot of the best Black Friday gaming mouse and keyboard deals may have already been and gone now, but with fresh deals fest Cyber Monday just around the corner, you can be sure there will be plenty more savings to be had over the next 24 hours.
-Indeed, there have even been a couple of new Black Friday deals cropping up today to take the place of the ones that have passed us by, giving you ample time to stock up on today’s best gaming mouse deals and all the best gaming keyboard deals taking place this very second.
+There’s not long to go now before this year’s Black Friday and Cyber Monday deals jamboree draws to a close, so if you’ve been holding out for a top notch gaming mouse and keyboard deal, now is the time to get one.
+In truth, there aren’t that many new Cyber Monday mouse and keyboard deals going on today, as many are still the same price they were on Friday.
+However, there are plenty of bits and bobs that have since come back in stock, which I’ve marked up in my giant list of deals below.
+But hurry, as time’s a’tickin’.
+For those after the best gaming mouse deals and all the best gaming keyboard deals taking place this very second, read on below.

-As always, you’ll find all our best Black Friday deals and more over on our giant Black Friday 2018 hub, but while you’re here, why not stick our other Black Friday deals hubs in your favourites bar as well, eh?
+As always, you’ll find all our best Black Friday deals and more over on our giant Black Friday and Cyber Monday 2018 hub, but while you’re here, why not stick our other Black Friday deals hubs in your favourites bar as well, eh?
 Here they are:

 Best UK gaming mouse and keyboard deals